VideoGameBench: Can Vision-Language Models complete popular video games?

 \textbf{Agent actions.} The agent interacts with the game controller through a language-based action interface.
 This supports single actions (e.g., press ``Space''), sequences of actions (e.g., press ``A'', ``A'', ``Start''), or sequences of timed actions (e.g., hold ``Up'' for 2 seconds).
 For example, the agent outputs ``\texttt{press\_key space}'' to press the space bar for a default of $1/10$ a second.
 The specific available actions depend on the game platform (keyboard/mouse for MS-DOS, button presses for Game Boy).

 \textbf{Scoring.} Each game is weighted equally (out of 1) and is divided uniformly by the number of predefined checkpoints on each game.
 Checkpoints were manually defined based on well-known level or stage divisions for these games (see Appendix~\ref{appendix:checkpoints}).
 Furthermore, we specifically allow agents to restart games after losing to allow agents to adjust their strategies.
-To prevent running infinitely long trajectories, we provide a list of formal specifications to determine if a run ends by capping the overall play-time per game (see Appendix~\ref{appendix:rules}).
+To prevent running infinitely long trajectories, we provide a list of specifications to determine if a run ends by capping the overall play-time per game (see Appendix~\ref{appendix:rules}).

 \textbf{\benchmarkname{} Rules.} There are many possible approaches to playing video games using a VLM agent.
 For example, one could allow engineering visual overlays on top of the raw game screen to assist the agent.
 In addition, a benchmark designer could allow providing the agent with tools that access internal game-state information such as the game emulator's internal RAM.
-On \textit{Pokemon Blue}, \textit{Gemini Plays Pokemon}~\citep{geminiplayspokemon_twitch} both uses an overlay that marks on-screen the navigable tiles, and stores a mini-map of previously explored areas that is extracted from the game's RAM.

 On \benchmarkname{}, we want to evaluate a VLM agent's ability to interpret raw visual inputs and directly interact with the game environments to achieve its goals.
 Therefore, we do not permit any visual overlays, and also do not permit providing any extra information to the agent sourced either from the internal game-state or from the viewable screen.
 We only allow the raw game frames and a basic description of the game's objectives and controls as input to the agent.